donno/donno.github.io/docs/index.md

 * Crash Landing on You - Korean
 * Falling Into Your Smile - Chinese - About a fictional E-sport team.
 * Rurouni Kenshin - The anime series then the live action movies.

+## YouTube

+Since about 2018, I regularly watch YouTube, specially with more media outlets producing YouTube content or simply sharing their content.

+The channels I initially followed were:
+* CinemaSins
+* How It Should have Ended
+* Geek & Sundry
+* minutephysics
+* SCiShow
+* Vihart

+Completed series
+* Space Janitors
+* NerdHQ which was renamed to Wyldwood in 2020.
+The conversation for a cause were great.
+Unfortunately, once I had caught up on past ones they were giving that year a miss and seeing how things go the year after.

+Past channels:
+* The Tonight Show starring Jimmy Fallon - this was mostly around the time he just took over.
+So rarely seen clips since 2010.
+I would also often watch the Seth Myers clips too.*
+* Savjz - When he started streaming Magic the Gathering: Arena rather than Heartstone.
+By the time I completed his back catalogue on MTG, he had stopped playing and moved to auto-chess before going back to Hearthstone.
+Overall it was understable as while his MTG content was good it was not getting him the views.

+Others

+* Vihart - Mathematics and hexaflexagon
+* The Command Zone - For Magic the Gathering, Commander.
+I don't watch the podcasts or talking heads.
+* triple j for Like a Versions.
+* Mark Rober - Squirrel Maze was the introduction I had for this channel.
+* Jimmy Rees - "Meanwhile in Australia" series.
+Once border closures and lock downs stopped for COVID-19 he moved on.
+The former series is very topical and worked best knowing the current events at the time, I would suggest the "Guy who Decides" series.
+* Mattias Krantz - Piano modifications.
+* Rob Landes / Marcus Veltri - Violinist and Pianist - Omegle song requests.
+* Jolly
+* Tingman - Twisty Puzzles - This channel convinced me to order a 3x3 puzzle (Rubik Cube) and learn to solve it.
+* HarvardTHUD - Boomwhackers
+* Taskmaster (UK) - With the number of clips I watched it would have been better if I started watching full episodes on local free-to-air.
+I did however watch a full episode of the Denmark version as that was available on the official YouTube channel.
+It was great getting to see different people doing the same tasks as the UK series.

 ## Hobbies